For Divers

 1. Core Diver Certification – Legal Requirement

-• Diver Medic Technicians
+• Diver Medic Technicians – Often required to meet occupational health certifications.

-• Life Support Technicians, Chamber Operators
+• Life Support Technicians / Chamber Operators – Must follow decompression and hyperbaric regulations.

 A Note on Divers' Log Books